abyssDS/sfmlWiki/TutorialGQE-Engine.md

 Thank you for the comments and encouragement.
 I have made the changes you recommended and appreciate learning something new!
 I will be adding some new details to the basic game engine over the next few days before my next graduate semester begins.
 I also hope to restructure this tutorial to improve the readability by emphasizing specific aspects of the game engine.

 //Ryan Lindeman//

+Ryan: thanks for the article!
+I've read many similar articles over the years (and experimented with many incomplete alternatives of my own) and I must say yours stands out as appropriately clear.

+Peter: It appears you pasted the same block for both examples, I've adjusted it to what I imagine you were saying.